ACAT is pleased to welcome Rosie Cooper as its first Ambassador

-In 2007, she was Parliamentary Private Secretary (PPS) to then Health Minister Ben Bradshaw MP.
+In 2007, Rosie was Parliamentary Private Secretary (PPS) to then Health Minister Ben Bradshaw MP.
 In June 2009, she followed Mr Bradshaw as his PPS when he became Secretary of State for Culture, Media and Sport.
 Previously, Rosie was PPS to Lord Rooker, Minister for Rural Affairs at DEFRA, from 2006 to 2007.

 During her first term in Parliament from 2005 to 2010, Rosie served on the Justice, Northern Ireland and North West select committees.
-In July 2010 Rosie was appointed to be a member of the Health Select Committee.
+In July 2010 she was appointed to be a member of the Health Select Committee.

 Rosie has been actively involved in politics since the age of 16 becoming a Liverpool City Councillor in 1973 for Broadgreen.
 During her 28 years as a City Councillor Rosie also became the Lord Mayor of Liverpool in 1992-93.